DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

     return df_arrivals
 ```
 A function was created to load the Tourism_arrivals.csv dataset:
-- The first line of written code in the function opens the file using the pathlib import so any OS user can access the path.
+- The first line of written code in the function opens the file using the pathlib import, so any OS user can access the path.
 - Four rows were skipped because the first row contained a logo and dataset title, the second and fourth row contained a blank row and the third row contained a 'Last Updated' date which was all unneeded for data preparation.
 - The last 2 written lines of code before the return statement were to set pandas display options to the number of columns and rows in the dataframe so all analysis can be viewed easily in the terminal.
 <br/>